 - in the court of the place where the worker habitually performs his work or in the court of the last place where he habitually performed his work, or

-- when the worker does not perform or has not habitually performed his work in the same country, in the court of the place where the establishment which hired the worker is located.
+- when the worker does not or does not usually work in the same country, in the court of the place where the establishment which hired the worker is located or was located.

-The choices for the employer are more restricted if he wants to assign his employee (Article 22 of EC Regulation No. 1215/2012, except counterclaim): he must assign his employee to the country where he is domiciled.
+The choices for the employer are more limited if he wants to assign his employee (article 22 of the EC Regulation No. 1215/2012, except counterclaim): he must assign his employee to the country where he is domiciled.

-In any case, it is not possible to derogate from these principles unless this derogation occurs after the dispute has arisen or if the derogations do not limit the employee's right to appeal to the courts mentioned above.
+In any case, it is not possible to derogate from these principles unless this derogation occurs after the birth of the dispute or if the derogations do not limit, for the employee, his right to seize the courts mentioned above.

-Article 24.4 of the EC Regulation No. 1215/2012 provides for the exclusive jurisdiction of the courts of the Member State for which the patent has been filed with regard to the registration or validity of the title.
+L & #8217; article 24.4 of EC Regulation No. 1215/2012 provides for exclusive jurisdiction of the courts of the Member State for which the patent has been filed with regard to questions of registration or validity of the title.

 6) Case of execution of decisions

-With regard to the execution of a decision (eg conviction, seizure-infringement ordered), the competent court is the court of the place of execution of the decision (Article 24.5 of EC Regulation No. 1215/2012).
+Regarding the execution of a decision (e.g. conviction, order forfeiture ordered), the competent court is the court of the place of execution of the decision (article 24.5 of the EC Regulation No. 1215/2012).

 2.2.3.
 Case of lis pendens or connectedness

-"Litispendence" (respectively "connectedness") is the circumstance that arises when two different courts have been seized of the same dispute, ie the same cause and the same object (respectively two disputes that would have an interest in being treated at the same time) .
+& #8220; lis pendens & #8221; (respectively & #8220; connectivity & #8221;) is the circumstance that arises when two different jurisdictions have been seized of the same dispute, ie same cause and same subject (respectively of two disputes which would have an interest to be treated at the same time).

-In the case of lis pendens, the court second seised automatically has to take a decision until the jurisdiction of the court first seised is established (and divest itself if the first court recognizes its jurisdiction) (Article 29 of EC Regulation No. 1215/2012).
+In the event of a lis pendens, the court seized in the second place stays the office to rule until #8217; until the jurisdiction of the court first seized is established (and is withdrawn if the first court recognizes its jurisdiction) (article 29 of EC Regulation No. 1215/2012).

 In the event of a connection, the court second seised may stay the proceedings (Article 30 of EC Regulation No. 1215/2012).
-It may also divest itself at the request of one of the parties if the first court can be competent and join the second case to the first
+It can also surrender at the request of one of the parties if the first court can have jurisdiction and join the second case to the first

 2) The Italian or Belgian torpedo